-Lower division preparation for the presecondary major in physics and for the junior certificate: Physics 1A-1B-1C-1D; Chemistry 1A-1B; Mathematics 3A-3B and 4A-4B, or their equivalents.
+Lower division preparation for the liberal arts major in physics and for the junior certificate: Physics 1A-1B-1C-1D; Chemistry 1A-1B; Mathematics 3A-3B and 4A-4B, or their equivalents.
 Recommended: A reading knowledge of French and German.

-Presecondary major (upper division) in physics, required: Twenty-four units of upper division work in physics including Physics 105A-105B and 107A-107B.
+Liberal arts major (upper division) in physics, required: Twenty-four units of upper division work in physics including Physics 105A-105B and 107A-107B.
 Six of the twenty-four units may be elected in related subjects on consultation with the chairman of the department.

-For requirements for presecondary major in physical science, see pages 51, 54.
+For requirements for liberal arts major in physical science, see pages 56, 59.